kwantam/cs140e-21win-dev/labs/1-gpio/PRELAB.md

   2. Write out the call to `put32` that will set GPIO pin 20 to be an input pin (i.e., give the address and expression used as arguments).

-  3. Write out the call to `get32` to determine what value is held in GPIO pin 21.
+  3. Write out the call to `get32` to read the current level of GPIO pin 21.